ramzorrr/polku/README.md

 - Track daily performance and goals
 - View performance averages and required averages to meet goals
-- Interactive calendar to add and delete performance data
+- Interactive calendar to add, edit and delete performance data
 - Responsive design for mobile and desktop

 ## Getting Started